 Looking for ideas?
 Still not sure which type of bamboo edging you want to work with?
 Check out these examples.

-Short Vertical Bamboo Edging
+Vertical Bamboo Edging

 This garden showcases the beautiful combination of bamboo and lush green foliage.
 The short bamboo edging clearly delineates the flower bed without being the dominant focal point of the scene.
-Bamboo is an excellent choice for creating clean lines, yet looking stunning and adding intrigue.

 Sporadic Bamboo Edging

-This garden makes use of bamboo in a couple of creative ways.
+This garden uses bamboo in a couple of creative ways.
 First, the bamboo is sporadically placed at different places in the garden.
-Secondly, the height of the bamboo sticks is different.
-Overall, this concept makes for a creative and aesthetic landscape.
-Try it in your garden today to create a truly stunning space.
+Second, the height of the bamboo sticks is different.

 Woven Bamboo Border

-Using bamboo in this way is also an environmentally-conscious choice.
+Using bamboo in this way is also an environmentally conscious choice.
 It utilizes all organic materials.
 Since bamboo grows so quickly, it's a highly renewable resource and will quickly be replenished.

 Scalloped Bamboo

-Who says you can't have fun with both your flower beds and your garden edge?
-This bamboo has been cut in such a way to create a truly unique and interesting edge design.
-The creativity of this concept draws the eye to the flower bed without being too dominant.
-It's a striking combination with the flower bed.
+Who says you can't have fun with your flower beds and your garden edge?
+This bamboo has been cut to create a truly unique and interesting edge design.

 Large Criss Cross Bamboo Panel

-A criss-cross bamboo panel can act as a fence in large gardens or landscapes.
-Using a fence like this one incorporates all-natural elements into your space.
-Fences don't have to be boring or an eyesore, so get creative with your use of bamboo.
+A criss-cross bamboo panel can be a fence in large gardens or landscapes.
+This type of fence incorporates all-natural elements into your space.

 Small Woven Bamboo Flower Bed Edger

-This concept showcases the many creative possibilities of woven bamboo edging.
-Virtually any pattern or design is attainable.
 In this scene, the edging does not cover the entire perimeter; it covers just enough of the corner to delineate it from the rest of the surrounding garden.
 Bamboo serves as an incredible feature for your garden space.

 All-encompassing Vertical Bamboo Border

-This setup shows the visual effect of bamboo edging that completely surrounds the flower bed or garden.
 It makes the flower bed appear more defined, and the differing heights of the bamboo shoots add aesthetic appeal and intrigue.

-Show creative liberty by using bamboo of differing heights; it gives the space an organic look.
-If you have a water feature in your garden, try using bamboo to highlight it.
-Bamboo is also a great way to keep people out of the water, but still maintaining the water feature's beautiful appeal.
+Bamboo is also a great way to keep people out of the water while maintaining the water feature's beautiful appeal.